Ben Mbala: Magnolia Hotshots

 Mbala became a standby player for the Magnolia Hotshots of the Philippine Basketball Association during the 2018 PBA Governors' Cup due to their import Romeo Travis sustained an injury.
 However Travis' condition got better and was able to play through his injury and Mbala didn't play a single game for Magnolia.

 Aix Maurienne Savoie Basket (2018–2019)

 Mbala returned to France in late 2018 signing up for Aix Maurienne Savoie Basket which plays in the second tier of French basketball.

 Limoges CSP (2019–2021)

 On July 11, 2019, he has signed with CSP Limoges of the LNB Pro A.

 Aix Maurienne Savoie Basket (2021–2022)

 January 2021, Limoges and Ben Mbala mutually decided to end their contract.
 Ben returned to the club where he got his French exposure : Aix Maurienne Savoie Basket.

-OGM Ormanspor (2022–present)
+OGM Ormanspor (2022–2023)

 On August 26, 2022, he has signed with OGM Ormanspor of the TBL.